-The College has a settled higher education (HE) teaching staff with low turnover, and no recent history of trade union disputes.
-The College is highly committed to maintaining an effective employee relations culture and working with trade-union colleagues if required to achieve reasonable solutions to matters that may arise from time to time.
-If industrial action should occur, the College will seek to ensure that normal operations and services are maintained as far as possible and take all reasonable steps to fulfil its responsibilities to students in ensuring that any disruption is minimised and students are not, as far as is possible to determine, disadvantaged by the action.
+The College has a settled higher education teaching faculty with low turnover, and no recent history of trade union disputes.
+The College is highly committed to maintaining an effective employee relations culture and working with trade_union colleagues if required to achieve reasonable solutions to matters that may arise from time to time.
+In the unlikely event of any industrial action, the College will seek to ensure that normal operations and services are maintained as far as possible and take all reasonable steps to fulfil its responsibilities to students in ensuring that any disruption is minimised and students are not, as far as is possible to determine, disadvantaged by the action.